-To date, we have financed our operations primarily through the sale of our equity securities and from the upfront payment we received pursuant to the Collaboration Agreement with Teva.
-We believe that our existing capital resources and interest on such resources will be sufficient to meet our current operating requirements into 2014.
-If, however, the Collaboration Agreement with Teva were to terminate or if Teva fails to fulfill its obligations under the Collaboration Agreement, or if patients live longer as a result of new or investigational therapies, or if the trials proceed slower than expected or are initiated later than expected, or if we change our development plans, acquire rights to new product candidates or cannot find third-party collaborators for our other product candidates, we may need additional capital sooner than we expect.
+To date, we have financed our operations primarily through the sale of our equity securities and from payments we receive pursuant to the Collaboration Agreement with Teva.
+We believe that our existing capital resources and interest on such resources will be sufficient to meet our current operating requirements into 2015.
+If, however, the Collaboration Agreement with Teva is terminated, Teva fails to fulfill its obligations under the Collaboration Agreement, patients live longer as a result of new or investigational therapies, the trials proceed slower than expected or are initiated later than expected, we change our development plans, acquire rights to new product candidates or cannot find third-party collaborators for our other product candidates, we may need additional capital sooner than we expect.
 Our future capital requirements will depend on many factors, including, without limitation:

-- · maintaining our partnership with Teva and Teva's ongoing commitment to develop custirsen in a timely manner; - · whether we experience delays in our pre-clinical and clinical development programs, or slower-than-anticipated product development or rate of events; - · the scope and results of our pre-clinical studies and clinical trials; - · whether opportunities to acquire additional product candidates arise and the costs of acquiring and developing those product candidates; - whether we are able to enter into additional third-party collaborative partnerships to develop and/or commercialize any of our other product candidates on terms that are acceptable to us; - the timing and requirements of, and the costs involved in, conducting studies required to obtain regulatory approvals for our product candidates from the FDA and comparable foreign regulatory agencies; - the availability of third parties to perform the key development tasks for our product candidates, including conducting pre-clinical studies and clinical trials and manufacturing our product candidates to be tested in those studies and trials and the associated costs of those services;

-- the costs involved in preparing, filing, prosecuting, maintaining, defending the validity of and enforcing patent claims and other costs related to patent rights and other intellectual property rights, including litigation costs and the results of such litigation; and - · whether we modify our development program, including terminating and starting new trials.
+- · maintaining our partnership with Teva and Teva's ongoing commitment to develop custirsen in a timely manner; - · the scope and results of our clinical trials and preclinical studies; - whether we experience delays in our clinical and preclinical development programs, or slower-than-anticipated product development or rate of events; - whether opportunities to acquire additional product candidates arise and the costs of acquiring and developing those product candidates; - whether we are able to enter into additional third-party collaborative partnerships to develop and/or commercialize any of our other product candidates on terms that are acceptable to us; - the timing and requirements of, and the costs involved in, conducting studies required to obtain regulatory approvals for our product candidates from the FDA and comparable foreign regulatory agencies; - the availability of third parties to perform the key development tasks for our product candidates, including conducting preclinical studies and clinical trials and manufacturing our product candidates to be tested in those studies and trials and the associated costs of those services; - the costs involved in preparing, filing, prosecuting, maintaining, defending the validity of and enforcing patent claims and other costs related to patent rights and other intellectual property rights, including litigation costs and the results of such litigation; and - whether we modify our development program, including terminating and starting new trials.

 If we are unable to raise funds on acceptable terms when it becomes necessary to do so, we may not be able to continue developing our product candidates, acquire or develop additional product candidates or respond to competitive pressures or unanticipated requirements.
-For these reasons, any inability to raise additional funds when we require it could have a material adverse effect on our business
+For these reasons, any inability to raise additional funds when we require it could have a material adverse effect on our business.